 The latest edition of our beginner’s guide to steel is all about stainless steel pipe, tube and hollow bar.
 While each of these products are stainless steel bars with hollow centres, there are key differences in characteristics and applications.
-Understanding the differences between the three is essential when selecting the right material.

 Here, we delve into the differences between these popular items so you choose the right material for your next project.